MinaProtocol/mina/src/lib/keyvaluedb_rust/database.md

+# Database

-# Database, a Rust-based lightweight key value store for the Mina blockchain state
+**A Rust-based lightweight key-value store for the Mina blockchain state**

 ## Table of Contents